(click title to scroll)

 To help you know what those things are, I worked out some formulas to show you with real numbers.

-There are three things you need to make money from your artist website:
+There are three things you need to make consistent money from your artist website:

 Each thing directly influences the others.